lue-bird/lue-bird/README.md

 🐦 hi!
-Happy to chat on matodon or @lue-bird:matrix.org
+Happy to chat on mastodon or @lue-bird:matrix.org

 <!---
 lue-bird/lue-bird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.